 where $\alpha_{i,j}$ and $\beta_{i,j}$ are regression coefficients. \item Build complete weighted graph for each cancer-positive and negative sample, excluding the control group, such that each vertex corresponds to a particular gene, and edges are weighted according to

 where $x_i$ and $x_j$ are respective methylation levels, and $\sigma_{i,j}$ is the standard deviation of errors in the linear regression model for control objects (\ref{eq:1}). \end{enumerate}

-This process is illustrated in Fig. \ref{fig:1}, using as examples the two genes ZFP106 and NEUROD1 for BRCA data.
+This process is illustrated in Fig. \ref{fig:1} through the use of the two genes ZFP106 and NEUROD1 for BRCA data.
 Each point corresponds to gene methylation levels in the control group (green), and other BRCA-negative (blue) and BRCA-positive (red) subjects.
-The data points for the subjects with disease are substantially more distant from the linear regression model (solid line), as compared to the data points for the healthy ones.
-Correspondingly, at least some of the edge weights in the parenclictic networks for the former group will be considerably greater, potentially introducing detectable modifications in global network characteristics \cite{Zanin_2011,Zanin_2014}.
+The data points for the subjects with the disease are substantially more distant from the linear regression model (solid line), as compared to the data points for the healthy ones.
+Thus at least some of the edge weights in the parenclictic networks for the former group will be considerably greater, potentially introducing detectable modifications in global network characteristics \cite{Zanin_2011,Zanin_2014}.

-The linear regression approach is quite transparent and gives good results in many cases.
-However, at least for data of interest, it does not always yield an adequate estimation of the closeness between the control and cancer subjects.
+Linear regression approach is quite clear and gives good results in many cases.
+However, at least for data of interest, it does not always yield a decent estimation of the closeness between the control and cancer subjects.
 Indeed, changing one of the genes in the example above, that is, considering ZFP106 and TRIM9 methylation levels in BRCA data, we find that all three of the clusters (control, BRCA-negative and positive) match the linear regression model (\ref{eq:1}) well (see Fig.\ref{fig:2}).
 Consequently, for all sample classes the ZFP106-TRIM9 edge weights (\ref{eq:2}) will, typically, be relatively small and of the same order of magnitude.
-At the same time the BRCA-negative and positive clusters are visibly distinct.
+At the same time, the BRCA-negative and positive clusters are visibly distinct.

 To overcome this problem we implement the Mahalanobis distance \cite{Huberty_2005}, which, essentially, measures separation between data sets.
 In particular, instead of (\ref{eq:2}) the edge weight $w_{i,j}$ is caclulated as: